About the MGS

 MGS membership offers:

-Club meetings offer an opportunity to meet people with similar interests, share finds, get help
+When meeting in person, sessions offer an opportunity to meet people with similar interests, share finds, get help

 with the identification of specimens, hear a paleontology or geology related program, and otherwise participate in the life of the club.